crossorigin="anonymous">

 How to lose fat

-Low intensity exercise includes walking, cycling, hiking, swimming, jogging, rowing, going on the elliptical.
+Low intensity exercise includes walking, cycling, hiking, swimming, jogging, rowing, and going on the elliptical.
 The intensity of the exercise should be easy enough for you to hold a conversation the whole time you're doing it.

 The other way you can increase your lipolysis is to increase your NEAT, which can be done by doing the following: